Jualsa/Getting-and-Cleaning-Data-Course/README.md

 Add the columns Subject and Activity to this new data set, apppling the levels from activity_labels

 Write the tidy data set to a txt file

+To run the .r file ->  source("run_analysis.r")

+At the end, only the tidy data set will appear on the Rstudio global enviroment